szTheory/metapresenter.com/README.md

 * pruebala en distintas navegadores (IE, FF, Chrome, Safari)
 * move all remaining hardcoded copy to DatoCMS
 * add simple full-text search to README with LunrJS
+* use the new CSS image set attribute to only load mobile assets on mobile version (reduce load time)